wp-plugins/testimonial-slider/readme.txt

 Tags: testimonial, slider, slideshow, feedback, content slider, responsive, widget, content, jquery, gallery, custom post type, sidebar, wpmu
 Donate link: http://www.clickonf5.org/go/donate-wp-plugins/
 Requires at least: 3.0
-Tested up to: 4.2
+Tested up to: 4.2.2
-Stable tag: 1.1.4
+Stable tag: 1.2
 License: GPLv2 or later

 Display your happy customers' Testimonials in a neat Responsive Slider

 == Description ==

-Testimonial Slider is a plugin for WordPress that will help you show the Testimonials submitted by your Happy Customers in a clean, responsive and beautiful Slider format.
-The "Testimonials" are a Custom Post Type.
+Testimonial Slider shows the testimonials and feedbacks submitted by your Happy Customers in a clean, responsive and beautiful Slider format.
+The "Testimonials" are a Custom Post Type so it is very easy to add, modify and delete testimonials.
 You can enter the Customer's Image/Avatar, Name, Company, Website in the Custom Fields for the Testimonial and the actual Testimonial text in the "Description".
 It is as simple as that!

 = Features: =